AVSYSTEM

 Impact on CPE Performance and Vendor Ecosystem

-For device management systems like ACS, having precise and actionable performance data is paramount.
+For device management systems like an ACS or USP Controller, having precise and actionable performance data is paramount.
 TR-471’s UDP-first approach means that broadband service providers can:

 • Optimize CPE Performance: With fine-grained metrics such as one-way loss, delay variation, and packet reordering, vendors can fine-tune devices to better handle modern traffic patterns.

-AVSystem’s ACS platform fully supports TR-471, ensuring that service providers and equipment vendors can leverage these benefits immediately.
-Our solution not only facilitates accurate, real-time testing but also offers the flexibility to recommend and integrate with vendors of the devices that have already adopted this next-generation method.
+AVSystem’s device management platform fully supports TR-471, ensuring that service providers and equipment vendors can leverage these benefits immediately.
+Our solution not only facilitates accurate, real-time testing but also offers the flexibility to recommend and integrate with vendors of devices that have already adopted this next-generation method.

 Conclusion

 At AVSystem, we are committed to leading this transformation.
-With full support for TR-471 in our ACS platform and partnerships with forward-thinking vendors, we are ready to help you unlock the full potential of your network in the Gigabit era.
-And if you're curious about how Ookla Speed Test compares with TR-143, stay tuned for our next blog post exploring that topic.
+With full support for TR-471 in our platform and partnerships with forward-thinking vendors, we are ready to help you unlock the full potential of your network in the Gigabit era.

 Discover how our Unified Management Platform can unlock your network's full potential with the power of TR-471